bbc/ceych/README.md

 #### `ceych.invalidate(fn)`

-Invalidates the current cache entry for the given function and args combination.
+Invalidates the current cache entry for the given function and args combination. `fn` should be the wrapped function wrapped via `ceych.wrap()`.
-Note: This takes the original function, _not_ the wrapped function.

 #### `ceych.disableCache()`